 Plasma terminal elimination half-life closely reflects the tissue depletion half-life of 2 to 4 days.
-Approximately 12% of an intravenously administered dose is excreted in the urine over 3 days as the parent drug, the majority in the first 24 hours.
+About 12% of an intravenously administered dose is excreted in the urine unchanged over 3 days; the majority in the first 24 hours.
 Biliary excretion of azithromycin is a major route of elimination for unchanged drug, following oral administration.

 Very high concentrations of unchanged drug have been found in human bile, together with 10 metabolites, formed by N- and O-demethylation, hydroxylation of the desosamine and aglycone rings, and cleavage of the cladinose conjugate.

 Comparison of HPLC and microbiological assays in tissues suggests that metabolites play no part in the microbiological activity of azithromycin.

-Pharmacokinetics in special patient groups
+Pharmacokinetics in special populations